topjohnwu/Magisk/docs/app_changes.md

 # Magisk Manager Changelog

+## v8.0.2

+- Fix an issue with requesting permission on devices older than Android 10
+- Make more files download through CDN

 ### v8.0.1

 - Fix `vbmeta.img` patching for Samsung `AP.tar` files.
 This fixes bootloops on devices like Galaxy S10 after flashing updated AP files.